tlahin/roger_skyline_1/README.md

 # Web part

-  You were able go with either Nginx or Apache.
-I chose to go with Apache.
+  You have the possibility go with either Nginx or Apache.

+  ❗ I chose to go with Apache.

   Installing Apache: `sudo apt update && sudo apt-get install apache2`.